2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Virginia

 The average amount in student loans that geology majors at GMU take out while working on their Bachelor's Degree is $20,937.

-Old Dominion University came in at #6 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Virginia ranking.
+Old Dominion University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the city of Norfolk, Old Dominion is a public college with a very large student population.

 Of the 8 students majoring in geology at Old Dominion, 38% are male and 63% are female.